-Annual Reporting
+Reporting

-Agencies must adhere to the following reporting requirements identified in 2SSB 5793 (Section 7), which states that:
+In the original statute, agencies were instructed to adhere to the following reporting requirements identified in 2SSB 5793 (Section 7), which states that:

-"(1) An agency exercising its authority to provide stipends under RCW 43.03.220(2) must report to the Washington state office of equity by August 30, 2023 and August 30, 2024, for state fiscal years 2023 and 2024 respectively, the following information:
+"(1) An agency exercising its authority to provide stipends under RCW 43.03.220(2) must report to the Washington state EQUITY by August 30, 2023, and August 30, 2024, for state fiscal years 2023 and 2024 respectively, the following information:

-- (a) A brief description of the groups for which stipends have been made available including: - (i) Number of members receiving a stipend or allowance; and - (ii) Aggregate demographic information of members of class one groups including race, ethnicity, income, and geographic representation by county; - (b) The amount of stipends distributed; - (c) The amount of allowances distributed; - (d) An analysis of whether and how the availability of stipends and allowances has reduced barriers to participation and increased the diversity of group participants; and - (e) An analysis of whether the provision of stipends and allowances resulted in more applications and willingness to participate."
+(a) A brief description of the groups for which stipends have been made available including:

+(i) Number of members receiving a stipend or allowance; and

+- (ii) Aggregate demographic information of members of class one groups including race, ethnicity, income, and geographic representation by county; - (b) The amount of stipends distributed; - (c) The amount of allowances distributed; - (d) An analysis of whether and how the availability of stipends and allowances has reduced barriers to participation and increased the diversity of group participants; and - (e) An analysis of whether the provision of stipends and allowances resulted in more applications and willingness to participate."

-Agencies must collect and retain the above information until it is reported to the Office of Equity at the end of each fiscal year.
-The Office of Equity distributes a reporting form and instructions to all state agencies, which they are required to complete by June 30th of each fiscal year, to meet the above mandate.
+Agencies must collect and retain the above information until it is reported to EQUITY at the end of each fiscal year.
+EQUITY distributes a reporting form and instructions to all state agencies, which they are required to complete by June 30th of each fiscal year, to meet the above mandate.